IONOS-WordPress/ionos-wordpress/README.md

 - checkout the repository

+  - switch to branch `develop` if you want to work on the latest development version : `git switch develop`

 - open the repository in `vscode`

 `vscode` will now install the extensions and automatically start the [DevContainer](https://containers.dev/) providing the whole toolchain.